TactileNet: Bridging the Accessibility Gap with AI-Generated Tactile Graphics for Individuals with Vision Impairment: METHODOLOGY

 \subsubsection{Fine-Tuning Individual Models for Each Category}

-Our dataset, comprising text-tactile image pairs, was used to fine-tune 66 distinct models (one per class) using LoRA and DreamBooth (Figure~\ref{fig:tactilenet_process} (left)).
+We fine-tuned 66 distinct models (one per class) using LoRA and DreamBooth (Figure~\ref{fig:tactilenet_process}, left).
 The ``tactile'' identifier ensured alignment with tactile features during training.
-Implemented via the Kohya Trainer \cite{kohyaTrainer2023}, this process adapts the Stable Diffusion-based Anything V3 model \cite{anythingv3,rombach2021highresolution}, originally fine-tuned for an anime-style generation.
-We selected Anything V3 after comparing generation quality across SD v1 and v1.5.
-The Anything V3 fine-tuned adapter produced superior results when used atop the base SD v1.5 model during the generation phase, as detailed in the following subsection.
+Implemented via the Kohya Trainer \cite{kohyaTrainer2023}, this process adapted the Stable Diffusion-based Anything V3 model \cite{anythingv3,rombach2021highresolution}.
+Anything V3 was selected after comparing generation quality across SD v1 and v1.5.
+The fine-tuned adapter yielded superior results when used atop the base SD v1.5 model.